anni-moisala/multimodal-rag/README.md

 ## Notes

-- Loading the Qdrant client for querying from 10k PDFs took very long (80mins), not making this approach suitable for very large datasets.
+Loading the Qdrant client for querying from 10k PDFs took very long (80mins).
+However, search is fast due to HNSW indexing, and qdrant offers for example built in quantization for further speedups.
+Also check out this alternative implementation does not require any external package for a vector database: https://github.com/shanshanwangcsc/Multimodal-RAG/tree/main.